William Sams

 Sams was appointed as a Page to Duke of Kent, father of Queen Victoria.
 He held the rank of Lieutenant and was a member of London Stock Exchange.

-He immigrated to Van Diemens Land (later Tasmania) in 1825.
+He immigrated to Van Diemen's Land (later Tasmania) in 1825.
 He received a grant of land near Westbury.

 In 1838 he was a founding member of the Melbourne Cricket Club and played in their third match as a 'Batchelor' making 18 not out.
 He was buried in Melbourne General Cemetery.